Ajeethundal/Ajeethundal/README.md

 ## About Me

-I am a graduate with a Bachelor's in Computer Applications (BCA) where I achieved a commendable 75%.
-Currently, I am deepening my knowledge in the field by pursuing a Master's in Computer Science at Maharaja Ganga Singh University, currently in the 3rd semester.
+I hold a Bachelor’s degree in Computer Applications (BCA) with a commendable 75%.
+I further advanced my academic journey by completing my Master’s in Computer Science at Maharaja Ganga Singh University in 2024, graduating with a 7.4 CGPA.

 ## Current Job

-In my current role, I serve as a React Native Developer, contributing to various domains such as e-commerce, location tracking, and IoT.
-With two years of hands-on experience, I've honed my skills in crafting robust and user-friendly mobile applications.
+In my current role, I serve as a React Native Developer, contributing to diverse domains such as e-commerce, location tracking, IoT, live streaming, and healthcare.
+With over 4 years of hands-on experience, I’ve honed my expertise in building robust, scalable, and user-friendly mobile applications.
+I focus on delivering seamless cross-platform experiences, optimizing app performance, and integrating modern technologies to create impactful digital solutions.

 ## Passion for Mobile Application Development

-My enthusiasm for mobile application development extends beyond my work hours.
-I am driven by the belief that technology can be a force for positive change in people's lives.
-I constantly seek out innovative solutions and strive to create applications that make a lasting impact.
+My passion for mobile application development goes beyond professional boundaries.
+I am deeply motivated by the potential of technology to create meaningful and lasting impact in people’s lives.
+I continuously explore emerging trends, embrace innovation, and strive to develop high-quality applications that combine functionality, performance, and user-centric design.

 ## Why You Should Hire Me